-After these options, you have entered the realm of standard wedding officiation – where you are hiring someone to come to your event, wherever that might be, and deliver a heartfelt, meaningful ceremony before you and your guests.
+If all of this is still too “bare bones” for you, you have now entered the realm of standard wedding officiation – where you are hiring someone to come to your event, wherever that might be, and deliver a heartfelt, meaningful ceremony before you and your guests.
 You plan in advance (in person or by phone), and you secure the officiant’s commitment at the time and place you have chosen.

-The low-end range for this kind of ceremony is around $350.
-For that price, an officiant will not hold any pre-meetings in person, will not spend a lot of time getting to know you and writing a personalized “speech” or blessing for your ceremony, and is probably not traveling too great a distance to the venue site.
+I do see officiants sometimes advertise for this kind of ceremony for as low $350 for the officiant.
+For that price, an officiant will not hold any pre-meetings in person, will not spend a lot of time getting to know you or writing a personalized “speech” or blessing for your ceremony, and is probably not traveling too great a distance to the venue site.

 • The education or training of the officiant.
 As in all professions, people who have invested tens of thousands of dollars into their learning tend to charge more than someone who, for example, was ordained on the Internet.
 (And all the shades in between).

-You may find that rabbis tend to charge more than pastors; that’s because the length of our education is often five or six years of full-time post-graduate coursework.
+One, because the length of our education is often five or six years of full-time post-graduate coursework.
 Most Protestant programs take about two years.
-Hiring a rabbi is akin to hiring someone with a doctorate.
+Priests don’t pay anything for their training and are guaranteed lifetime employment.
+Hiring a rabbi is akin to hiring someone with a doctorate degree.

 If you’re hoping to negotiate with your vendors, think about your timing.
 November weddings are much easier to negotiate than June weddings.

 • Lastly, distance.
 If an officiant is traveling 4 hours to and from your wedding, versus 30 minutes, that’s a big difference.
 Not just in miles on a car and time in a day, but in my case at least, in the cost of child care!
-In my early years of officiating weddings, I actually lost money a couple of times because I failed to take travel time into consideration.
+In my early years of officiating weddings, I actually lost money a couple of times because I failed to take travel time (and all its associated costs) into consideration.

 Hiring a Wedding (or Ritual) Officiant: What You Are Paying For